Address/Location: 6315 Pepper Rd., Immokalee, FL 34142 Google Map

 Hiking, Biking, and Equestrian Trails: All trails are open for use.
 However, they are muddy due to recent heavy rains and biking may create ruts.
 Every Friday and non-hunt Saturday and Sundays from 9:00 A.M.- 4:00 P.M.
 See flyer for dates above.

 Equestrian Use: Equestrian Riders must provide Coggin's test papers to rangers at the visitor center.

 Camping: Pepper Ranch Preserve has 10 individual tent-only campsites available for reservation as well as a group campsite that accommodates parties up to 50.
 Camping on the preserve is available November-June on non-hunt or holiday Friday and Saturday nights.
 The individual tent-only campsites that accomodate up to six visitors has access to a bathroom facility with showers, the group campsite is primitive camping only.
-For more information or to make a reservation, contact Immokalee Community Park at 239-252-4449.
+For more information or to make a reservation, reserve online here, or contact Immokalee Community Park at 239-252-4449.
 To find park locations, go to this website: http://www.colliergov.net/index.aspx?page=356.
 Please call the visitors center Friday through Sunday at 239-657-1999 for additional information.
 Click on the following links for CAMPGROUND MAP and CAMPGROUND RULES.